Scarabaeus1031/NEXAH/FRAMEWORK/CORE_GEOMETRY/FIELD_AWARE_NAVIGATION_POLICY.md

-# FIELD-AWARE NAVIGATION POLICY
+# FIELD-AWARE NAVIGATION POLICY (FANP)

-## Core Idea
+## Overview

-Previous policies operate on:
+Earlier NEXAH policies operated primarily on:

 - states
 - transitions
 - branches
+- graph structures

+This remains useful at the macro level.

+However, the deeper system behavior shows:

+- continuous motion inside a field
+- phase-conditioned direction changes
+- shell-based geometry
+- overlap corridors
-- graphs
+- distributed branch manifolds

-However:

-> the system fundamentally evolves inside a continuous field.

-Thus, NEXAH introduces:
+Thus, NEXAH refines navigation into:

-> Field-Aware Navigation Policy (FANP)
+> **Field-Aware Navigation Policy (FANP)**

-This policy navigates directly using:
+This policy does not merely choose a branch.

+It navigates through:

-→ field geometry
+- field geometry
-→ flow structure
+- flow structure
-→ attractors and channels
+- attractor gradients
+- channel manifolds
+- phase-coded directional fields

 ---

+## Core Insight

+> The system does not choose a path.
+> It aligns with a field and moves within it.

+---

 ## 1. Motivation

-Graph-based navigation:
+Graph-based navigation is:

 - discrete
 - step-based
-- loses geometric continuity

-But real systems:
+- structurally useful
+- but locally incomplete

+Real systems evolve as:

-- evolve continuously
+- continuous flows
-- follow flow fields
+- directional fields
-- are shaped by gradients and attractors
+- phase-conditioned motions
+- geometry-shaped transitions

+Thus:

+> navigation must operate inside the field itself

 ---